 Each year the cost of having Thanksgiving dinner rises.
 Experts will tell you the increase in prices is due to simple supply and demand.
 Perhaps there has been a drought which means some fruits and vegetables aren’t available this year in the same amount they’ve been available in the past.
 Many of these cost increases are due to the price of gasoline to ship items across the country.
-These costs of shipping are then passed onto the consumer through the price of food.
+These increased shipping costs are then passed on to the consumer through higher food prices.

-No matter what the reason why the cost of having Thanksgiving dinner has risen each year for the past couple of years, families in today’s economy are interested in having a frugal Thanksgiving celebration and need ideas for enjoying the day with loved ones without breaking the budget.
+No matter the reason why the cost of having Thanksgiving dinner has risen in recent years, families in today’s economy are interested in hosting frugal Thanksgiving celebration and need ideas for enjoying the day with loved ones without breaking the budget.

 The best way to have a frugal Thanksgiving celebration is to plan ahead.
 This includes planning the menu well in advance, looking for sales on items you’ll use for Thanksgiving, using coupons for those items and asking others to pitch in if several families are eating at your house.
 You can also save by preparing some items days or weeks ahead and refrigerating or freezing them.
 Let’s look into these areas to begin your search for a frugal Thanksgiving celebration.

-Planning your menu well in advance of the holiday is one of the best ways to control costs.
-If you haven’t already done so, you may want to start a three-ring binder or folder you’re your Thanksgiving plans.
+The budget – Planning your menu well in advance of the holiday is one of the best ways to control costs.
+If you haven’t already done so, you may want to start a three-ring binder or folder for your Thanksgiving plans.
 You’ll want to include the following items in your binder: budget, guest list, food list, shopping list, advertisements and coupons.
 Let’s look at each one in more depth.